 - signaling whistle**

-*Full-body wetsuits are required for all students; at least a 4/3, possibly a 5/4 wetsuit if you tend to run cold.
-Farmer John/Jane style wetsuits, shorties, and dry suits are not permitted.
+*Full-body wetsuits are required for all students; at least a 4/3, possibly a 5/4 wetsuit if you run cold.
+Farmer John/Jane style wetsuits and shorties are not permitted.
+Drysuits are not recommended as they’re expensive and as Pacific NW canyons are often full of sharp, pointy things.